 Gradually over a few years, the house gained an ‘old people’ smell to it.
 Cleaning the house had become something on the parents list to do tomorrow, always tomorrow.
 My offerings to clean were vehemently rejected, no matter how I asked or phrased the discussion.
 I received a scolding a few times I was caught cleaning when he wasn’t looking.

 Showering and brushing teeth had become chores on the list to do tomorrow or they simply lost track of the days.
 Disposable under wear are so good at absorbing liquid, Mom stopped recognizing when they needed changed.
 Step-Dad insisted that my helping Mom to change them or give her a shower was ‘babying’ her.
+Argh!
 She could take-care of herself according to him.
-She couldn’t take care of herself and suffered annual UTI’s.
+In reality, she couldn’t take care of herself and suffered annual UTI’s as a result.
 Step-Dad had become an expert at noticing Moms odd behavior when she had one.
 He learned to not wait but to get her in the car and to the hospital right away.

 A Doctor Calls Adult Protective Services

-One of those hospital events, Step-Dads ability to comprehend and answer questions from the staff was severely impaired due to the stress of it all.
-Rightfully so, a call was placed to the State Adult Protective Services for an examination of his ability to care for Mom.
+One of those hospital events, Step-Dad’s ability to comprehend and answer questions from the staff was severely impaired due to the stress of it all.
+Rightfully so, a call was placed to the state Adult Protective Services for an examination of his ability to care for Mom.
 I can’t say I was confident he understood the potential outcomes of an APS investigation, as I tried to explain it.
 But because I understood, I felt it my duty to help him through the process.
 In the end, the caseworker and the State cleared Step-Dad to adequately care for Mom, in large part because I was available to help oversee them.
+In hindsight, my intervention could be an example of co-dependency in action.
+If it weren’t for ‘my help’ the caseworker may be have seen things a bit more clearly.
+Instead, I got more work instead of letting the process play out naturally.
+Yeah, over protection of parents grew and grew little by little but the conclusion of the caseworker made it obvious that Maybe I over-stepped.

 In the meantime, APS submitted a request to the Secretary of State for a driving test.
 It’s an element of all investigations apparently.
-Due to the backlog there, the notice to test driving skills came 6 months later.
+Due to the backlog there, the test for driving skills came 6 months later.

 Loss of Driving Privileges